Highlanders lose to the Bulls

 Nevertheless, the Highlanders took a 10-5 lead into halftime and looked reasonably comfortable against a Bulls side that looked down on confidence.

-The Bull were on top of their set pieces in the second half seeing wing Rosko Specman finished three tries.
+The Bulls were on top of their set-pieces in the second half seeing wing Rosko Specman finished three tries.

 In another game played this morning, the Sharks beat the Jaguares 33-19